 ✓ READ THIS NEXT: We have also reviewed Chirp’s 3-in-1 muscle roller stick, and Chirp Wheel XL ➡ Chirp Introduces New 3-In-1 Muscle Roller Stick.

-What is the Chirp Wheel and how does it work?
+What is the Chirp Wheel and how to use Chirp Wheel for your back

-The Chirp Wheel (formerly known as the Plexus Wheel) is a firm roller wheel designed to relieve back pain and tension, which is FDA-registered as a medical device.
+The Chirp Wheel from ‘GoChirp’ (formerly known as the Plexus Wheel) is a firm back roller wheel designed to relieve back pain and tension, which is FDA-registered as a medical device.

 Why use a Chirp Wheel and not a foam roller?